SofectaLabs/slab-elastic-esql/use-cases/win-installed-and-removed-software.md

-# Detect installed and remove Software on Windows
+# Detect installed and removed Software on Windows

 ## Use-case
 Find all installed and/or removed software on Windows.